advanced-computer-lab-2023/Code-of-Duty2-Pharmacy/docs/api-reference.md

 ### Access Tokens

 Access tokens are used to authenticate requests to the API.
 They are sent in the `Authorization` header with each request.
-The format of the header is `Bearer {access_token}`.
+The format of the authorization header is `Bearer {access_token}`.

 ### Refresh Tokens